Last Updated on –

-A few months back, NEDA drew the ire of the Filipino public when it stated that a family of 5 members can survive on a budget of 10,000 pesos a month.
+A year ago, NEDA drew the ire of the Filipino public when it stated that a family of 5 members can survive on a budget of 10,000 pesos a month.

 And while they tried to clarify that it was simply a hypothetical figure meant to show how a monthly budget of 10,000 pesos will be affected by inflation (which was still at 4.6% back then), a lot of people were offended and took to social media and made the following remarks:

 I wonder what NEDA’s recommended budget will be for the upcoming Christmas season?

 NEDA issues aside, this article will show you actionable tips to help you budget your money.
 I hope you find these useful, especially during the upcoming holidays.

 What is a budget?